-The Upper Court has directed the panel to reassess the bids excluding the criteria that were not previously publicly disclosed.
+The Upper Court directed the panel to reassess the bids excluding the criteria that were not previously publicly disclosed.
 In November 2019, the Supreme Court of Spain confirmed the ruling supporting Emerita's challenge to the tender process, and that the tender bid results be recalculated excluding certain criteria.
-Using the legal criteria, the Company believes that it should be awarded the tender.
-The Company is prepared to begin work on the Paymogo project as soon as the tender can be finalized, in line with the instructions from the courts.
+In February 2020, the Supreme Court instructed the panel responsible for awarding the project to execute its ruling.
+A new Director of Mines has been named which will provide for the Supreme Court's ruling to be implemented upon the removal of COVID-19 restrictions.
+Spanish external legal counsel has indicated that the process requires that the Director of Mines now reconvene the panel and have them formally eliminate the criteria that were deemed illegal by the courts.
+Using the legal and publicly disclosed criteria, the Company is expected to be the winning bidder, and is prepared to begin work on the Paymogo project as soon as the tender can be finalized.